What is TimberTop?

 What should I bring with me?

 Our regular sessions are three hours long, and you’ll be active, so we recommend packing snacks and water.
 If you need a water bottle to carry that water we have a selection of very cool, metal TimberTop water bottles in our gift shop.
+We also sell bottles of water for $2 (taxes included) and peanut-free bars both at the registration office and up in the course area.

 Ensure that at least one person in your party brings a government-issued picture ID.
 This person will need to leave that ID with us in exchange for receiving all of your party’s safety equipment.
 We will keep this ID safe and sound attached to card specifying the number in your party.
 Once all of the equipment has been returned at the end of your visit we will return your ID to you.
 We along with customers waiting to use the safety equipment after you really appreciate your assistance with this.